draperunner/kramster/README.md

 ## Installation instructions

 To setup Kramster on your machine, you will first need to install Node.js and MongoDB.

-Then, follow the steps:
+Then, install dependencies from npm:

 ```
-git clone git@github.com:draperunner/kramster.git
-cd kramster
 npm install
 ```

-That's basically it.
-To fire up Kramster locally, run
+Follow the instructions for setting up the [backend server](https://github.com/draperunner/kramster-api)

+After that's all done, you can run this app with

 ```
 npm start
 ```

 This will run the development server on `http://localhost:8080`.
-If you want to run it on another port, specify it with the `KRAMSTER_PORT` environment variable.

-You might find that your version of Kramster is a bit boring.
-That's because your database is empty.
-Head over to the Kramster Data repository (https://github.com/draperunner/kramster-data) to see how you can populate your database.
+Make sure your `API_BASE_URL` variable in `.env.dev` matches the address the backend server runs on.